When it comes to popularity, you’ll find a good number of brands offering a wide range of cooling solutions. NZXT and Noctua belong to the top class.

 If I have to talk about the NZXT Kraken Z63, it is one of the flagship models from the brand.
 It sports a beautiful LCD on the CPU block, which is highly customizable.
 Through this, you can view different stats altogether, and the best part is the glow that it gives inside an RGB rig is quite eye-catching.

 That said, you can even add animated GIFs as a touch of personalization to your system.
+For this purpose, you pick the best CPU cooler with screen.

 When it comes to Noctua NH-D15, starting from the fittings to the build-up, everything seems impeccable.
 But unlike the Kraken Z63, this air cooler isn’t truly meant for RGB builds.